rogerallen/pyskel/README.md

 Each of these python files contains "skeleton" code to use for a starting point to a python program.
 It is meant to quickly give you the ability to start coding an "Application" class after parsing the commandline options.

-There are 4 starting points:
+There are 2 starting points:
-* skeleton3.py
-* skeleton_with_config3.py
 * skeleton.py
 * skeleton_with_config.py

 As you may have guessed, the 2nd version allows the use of a configuration file.
 Sometimes this is a good way to specify the default behavior for programs with lots of commandline options.
-The 3rd & 4th files are python2 variants.
-For any new programs you really ought to be using python 3 as python 2 will be deprecated soon.

-This code is originally from my repository on https://bitbucket.org/rallen/pyskel  Moving it here for latest updates.
+This code is originally from my repository on https://bitbucket.org/rallen/pyskel in the 2000s.

 # Usage

-1. Copy skeleton3.py (or skeleton_with_config3.py) and rename to your own command name.
+1. Copy skeleton.py (or skeleton_with_config.py) and rename to your own command name.
 2. Adjust the comments at the top of the file to fill in your own program info, including the license.
-3. Search for "XXX" to adjust for your own usage & start extending the Application class.
+3. Search for "TODO" to adjust for your own usage & start extending the Application class.

 ## Options

 Inside Application.parse_args, you will add your own commandline options.
 This will initialize the Application class self.args with a dictionary of your commandline options.

-The Application.parse_args and Application.adjust_logging_level routines show how the self.args.verbose value ise setup & used.
+The Application.parse_args and Application.set_logging_level routines show how the self._args.verbose value ise setup & used.

 ## Config File